theauraimpact/give-one-framework/README.md

 ## 🛡️ The Framework Logic: Why 1%?

 ### 1. The Power of Numbers
 If everyone in a city donates 1% to people in their own city, no one in that city will sleep without a roof or an empty stomach.
 Food and shelter for all is possible; small donations in large numbers make a massive difference.
+Most of the time when someone needs help, they just need a temporary support by one helping hand.

 ### 2. Diversified Impact
 A self-committed contribution to bring the change we want to see in the world.
 Donate to any cause you are interested in: